adrianferstera/Peristaltic_Haptic_Gui/README.md

 ## Using the software

 Following examples can be used to run the servos.
 All examples below can be found in the Unit Test Folder.
-Please have a look in my other repository for a better explanation of using the [HerkuleX API](https://github.com/adrianferstera/HerkulexApi).
+Please have a look into my other repository for a better explanation of using the [HerkuleX API](https://github.com/adrianferstera/HerkulexApi).

 ## Examples